Petrobras to pay $2.95 billion to settle U.S. corruption lawsuit

 “Petrobras’ liquidity position is adequate and the payment of the agreed class action settlement amount is not a material concern,” it said.

-Jeremy Lieberman, an attorney for the investors, called the deal an “excellent result” and said it was the largest ever involving a foreign securities issuer in the country.
+Jeremy Lieberman, an attorney for the investors, called the deal an “excellent result” and said it was the largest ever involving a foreign securities issuer in the United States.

 If the Supreme Court does take the case, it could delay its resolution for years.